-- 18. Rule 67 requires that the defendant must be immediately provided with a copy of the closing order (indictment) by the Co-Investigating Judges.
-However, this provision does not expressly grant a defendant the right to receive the indictment in a language he or she understands.
-International tribunals, without exception, provide defendants with indictments in a language they understand, although the jurisprudence on the translation of the material supporting the indictment is not consistent.
-This right also applies to all supporting material, regardless of whether it is presented at trial.
-This right also applies to all supporting material, regardless of whether it is presented at trial.
-In Indictment, provides translation only of a list of evidence supporting the indictment in the defendant's language.
+- 17. Rule 67 requires that the defendant must be immediately provided with a copy of Closing Order (indictment) by the Co-Investigating Judges.
+However, this provision does not expressly grant the defendants the right to receive the indictment in a language they understand.
+International tribunals, almost without exception, provide defendants with indictments in a language they understand, although the jurisprudence on the translation of the material supporting the indictment is not consistent.
+The ICTY and ICTR provide this material in the language of the defendants as a matter of right.
+This right applies to all supporting material, regardless of whether it is presented at trial.
+The ICC, however, provides translation only of a list of evidence supporting the indictment in the defendant's language.
 In Lubanga, it ruled that a translation of the detailed description of the charges together with a list of evidence will adequately inform the defendant of the nature, cause, and content of the charges against him.
-In It therefore, denied the defendant's application for the documents supporting the indictment in his language but instead provided him the permanent use of an interpreter. - 19.
-In addition to the indictment and its supporting material, international tribunals have held that various other evidentiary materials must be disclosed to the defendant in his or her language.
+It denied the defendant's application for the documents supporting the indictment in his language but instead provided him the permanent use of an interpreter. - 18.
+In addition to the indictment and its supporting material, courts have held that various other evidentiary materials must be disclosed to the defendant in his or her language.
 The descriptions of these documents vary.
-For example, ad hoc tribunals have required that the following materials must be translated into a language the defendant understands: (1) statements of witnesses the prosecution intends to call at trial; (2) evidence to be presented at trial; (3) exculpatory
+For example, ad hoc tribunals have required that the following materials must be translated into a language the defendant understands: (1) statements of witnesses the prosecution intends to call at trial; (2) evidence to be presented at trial; (3) exculpatory material in the

-&lt;sup>31 Harward Decision, para.
+&lt;sup>33 Harward Decision, para.
 9.5

-&lt;sup>32 Muhimana Decision, para.
+&lt;sup>34 Muhimana Decision, para.
 30.

-&lt;sup>33 ICTY Rules, rule 47(G); ICTR Rules, rule 47(G).
+ICTY Rules, rule 47(G); ICTR Rules, rule 47(G).

-&lt;sup>34 ICTY Rules, rule 66(A).; ICTR Rules, rule 66(A).
+&lt;sup>36 ICTY Rules, rule 66(A).; ICTR Rules, rule 66(A).

-Seselj Decision, p.
+&lt;sup>37 Seselj Decision, p.
 1; Ljubicic Decision, p.
 3; Muhimana Decision, para.
 23.

-&lt;sup>36 ICC Rules, rule 121(3).
+&lt;sup>38 ICC Rules, rule 121(3).

-&lt;sup>37 Lubanga Decision, p.
+&lt;sup>39 Lubanga Decision, p.
 7.

-&lt;sup>38 Muhimana Decision, para.
+&lt;sup>40 Muhimana Decision, para.
 23; ICTY Rules, R.66(A)(ii); Seselj Decision, p.
 1; Ljubicic Decision, p.
 1.

-&lt;sup>39 Muhimana Decision, para.
+&lt;sup>41 Muhimana Decision, para.
 25.

-material in the possession and knowledge of the prosecution.
+possession and knowledge of the prosecution.
 The ICTY determined that besides evidence supporting the indictment, the prosecution must translate those documents that form the basis of the determination of charges against the defendant.
-It justified this limitation as its instruments do not entitle a defendant to receive all material in a language he or she understands, but only such material that will determine his or her guilt or innocence at trial.
+The Tribunal justified this limitation as its instruments does not entitle a defendant to receive all material in a language he understands, but only such material that will determine his or her guilt or innocence at trial.
 The ICC, however, has declined to provide translations of exculpatory evidence.
 It has also found that the prosecution is not required to translate all documents that it is obliged to disclose to the defence.
-It clarified that the only evidentiary material the prosecution is expressly required to translate are statements of prosecution witnesses.
+The Court pointed out that the only evidentiary material the prosecution is expressly required to translate are statements of prosecution witnesses.